Difference Between Inkscape and GIMP

 So if you see, its name along with features denotes a completely different package of tools and properties.
-It comes with a lot of neat tricks to edit a picture like an image retouching, editing with image effects and filters and also basic tools that are allocated are mainly for image manipulation itself, like various sort of selections and various types of coloring, etc.
+It comes with many neat tricks to edit a picture like image retouching, editing with image effects and filters, and basic tools allocated mainly for image manipulation, like various selections and various types of coloring, etc.

 Head to Head Comparison Between Inkscape and GIMP (Infographics)